Michael Spicer (comedian): Career

+In August 2026, Spicer performed his satirical show Hope All's Well at the Edinburgh Festival Fringe, appearing at Assembly George Square Studios from 5 to 16 August.
+The show featured sketches and stories as well as characters from his BBC Radio 4 series Michael Spicer: No Room.
+A UK tour of Hope All's Well was scheduled to run from 5 September to 21 November 2026.

 Awards

 Spicer won the internet category at the 2020 Chortle Awards and the 2020 Comedy.co.uk Award for Best Radio Sitcom, for the pilot of his BBC Radio 4 comedy Michael Spicer: Before Next Door.
 The first series of Michael Spicer: Before Next Door subsequently won the 2021 Comedy.co.uk Award for Best Radio Sitcom.